 Gender Pay Gap Data

-Men’s median hourly rate is the same as women’s.
+Men’s median hourly rate is 4.7% lower than women.

 Gender Pay Gap Results

-Women’s mean bonus pay is 110% higher than men’s.
+Women’s mean bonus pay is up 46.3% lower than men.

-Women’s median bonus pay is 209% higher than men’s.
+Women’s median bonus pay is 29.9% lower than men.

 Discussion of our results